 An industry standard SEO audit or conversion rate optimisation review will help you address any current issues on your site, but whatever your website intentions, you should have these considerations in mind for the future.

-It’s not rocket science, but you’d be amazed just how many companies miss a trick by not putting themselves in the shoes of the consumer when producing website content.
+It’s surprising just how many companies forget to put themselves in the shoes of the consumer when producing website content.
 Ask yourself: “What would I do?” whilst browsing your site.
-By focusing on your users’ intentions, you’ll soon see your conversion rates improve – just a few small changes can make a huge difference.
+By focusing on your users’ intentions, you’ll soon see your conversion rates improve.
+It only takes a few small changes can make a huge difference.

 Looking to optimise your PPC campaign?
 Take advantage of our free AdWords audit worth £1,000 today – available for the first 50 customers only.